Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework

-By observing the spectra in Figure~\ref{fig:toy-spectrum}, we note that the extremities of their band exhibit sharp peaks that are a few dB higher than the bands' centers.
-When $\testedloc$ reaches a value such that this peak crosses the $\frac{2\pi}{\paramspacing}$ critical point, a strong aliasing front appears in $\sambifun(\testedloc, \sourceloc)$.
-As $\testedloc$ continues to move away from $\sourceloc$, the spectrum keeps spreading its energy, thereby lowering its value in $\frac{2\pi}{\paramspacing}$.
-Figure~\ref{fig:Toy-AF-Zoom}a shows an example of this progressive spectrum spreading.
-This results in a decaying strength of the aliasing artifacts as we enter deeper into the aliased region of the \gls{af}.
-When the spectrum spreads so much that it crosses $\frac{4\pi}{\paramspacing}$, a second strong aliasing front appears and then decays again.
+By observing the spectra in Figure~\ref{fig:toy-spectrum}, we note that the band edges exhibit sharp peaks that are a few dB higher than the bands' centers.
+When $\testedloc$ reaches a value such that one peak \rev{crosses the critical frequency} $\frac{2\pi}{\paramspacing}$, a strong aliasing front appears in $\sambifun(\testedloc, \sourceloc)$.
+As $\testedloc$ continues to move away from $\sourceloc$, the spectrum keeps spreading its energy, thereby lowering its amplitude at $\frac{2\pi}{\paramspacing}$.
+Figure~\ref{fig:Toy-AF-Zoom}a illustrates this progressive spectral spreading. \rev{This results in a decaying aliasing amplitude as we enter deeper into the aliased region of the \gls{af}.} When the spectrum \rev{spreads sufficiently to cross} $\frac{4\pi}{\paramspacing}$, a second strong aliasing front appears and then decays again.
 This process repeats for all $\foldindex \geq 1$ as illustrated in Figure~\ref{fig:Toy-AF-Zoom}b, which zooms on the aliasing patterns we observed in Figure~\ref{fig:AF-toy}b.

-\rev{We note that the width of these aliasing fronts reflects the width of the prominent sharp peak in the spectra of Figure~\ref{fig:AF-toy}a.
-Deriving analytical expressions for these widths, however, lies beyond the scope of this study, which is focused on determining the boundaries of the aliasing-free regions.}
+We note that the width of these aliasing fronts reflects the width of the prominent peak in the spectra shown in Figure~\ref{fig:AF-toy}a. \rev{Analyzing these widths}, however, lies beyond the scope of the current study, which is focused on determining the boundaries of the aliasing-free regions.

-\rev{ As discussed earlier, the spectra observed in these figures illustrate the necessity to define a soft band limit that gives a practical meaning to Lemma~\ref{lem:strict-no-aliasing}.
-Since $|\matchspectrum(\paramfreq \seppar \testedloc, \sourceloc)|$ never durably reaches zero, we highlight that strictly speaking, non-zero aliasing artifacts arise under any sampling step, even finer than $\frac{\sourcewavelen}{2}$.
-This observation has already been highlighted, for example, in~\cite{abhayapala_spatial_2002}.
+As discussed earlier, the spectra observed in these figures illustrate the necessity to define a soft band limit that gives a practical meaning to Lemma~\ref{lem:strict-no-aliasing}.
+Since $|\matchspectrum(\paramfreq \seppar \testedloc, \sourceloc)|$ never durably reaches zero, we highlight that strictly speaking, non-zero aliasing artifacts arise for any sampling step, even finer than $\frac{\sourcewavelen}{2}$.
+This has already been stated, for example, in~\cite{abhayapala_spatial_2002}.
 This principle also holds in the \gls{ff} regime, where a sufficiently small sampling step that avoids grating lobes still deteriorates the theoretical cardinal sine-shaped \gls{af} into a Dirichlet kernel\footnote{A \emph{Dirichlet kernel} denotes the $\frac{\sin(N\, x)}{\sin(x)}$ function.}-shaped one.